MentorEmbedded/meta-sokol-flex/README.md

 this time there are three such layers:

 - meta-sokol-flex-distro: The Sokol Flex OS distribution layer
-- meta-sokol-flex-support: Support files for MEL
+- meta-sokol-flex-support: Support files for Sokol Flex OS
 - meta-sokol-flex-staging: Our staging area for bits which belong upstream
 - meta-sokol-flex-common: Common files amongst the layers of this repository